BedrockStreaming/tech.bedrockstreaming.com/about.md

 ---
 layout: page
 permalink: /about/index.html
-title: A propos du Blog technique d'M6Web
+title: About the Bedrock Technical Blog
 tags: []
 modified: 2013-11-29
 image: